jfq3/miga_singularity/hpcc_genome_project.md

 miga new -P ~/pseudo -t genomes cd pseudo
 ```
+You can safey ignore any warning about a bind mount.
 The `-t` argument is needed to specify what kind of project you are running.
 Acceptable types are :

 - `genomes` for genomes in general
 - `clade` for closely related genomes